apache/flink/docs/deployment/index.zh.md

 the application finishes.
 With this architecture, the *Application Mode* provides the same resource isolation and load balancing guarantees as the *Per-Job* mode, but at the granularity of a whole application.
 Executing the `main()` on the JobManager allows for saving the CPU cycles required, but also save the bandwidth required for downloading the dependencies locally.
-Furthermore, it allows for more even spread of the network load of downloading the dependencies of the applications in the cluster, as there is one JobManager per application.
+Furthermore, it allows for more even spread of the network load for downloading the dependencies of the applications in the cluster, as there is one JobManager per application.

 <div class="alert alert-info" markdown="span">